barryclark/jekyll-now/_posts/2016-4-20-Crawl-IMDB-Project.md

 title: Crawl IMDB Most Popular Titles Over the Years
 ---

 I am learning scraping content on the web.
-There are a few open source web scraping tools like Scapy, Selenium, BeautifulSoap, Google Web Scraper etc. A guide to [web scraping tools](http://www.garethjames.net/a-guide-to-web-scrapping-tools/) gave nice comparasion between Web Scrapers.
+There are a few open source web scraping tools like Scapy, Selenium, BeautifulSoap, Google Web Scraper etc. A guide to [web scraping tools](http://www.garethjames.net/a-guide-to-web-scrapping-tools/) gave nice comparision between Web Scrapers.
 I am learning Python therefore I choose to use Scrapy, 100% written in Python and has a lot of built-in functionality.

 #### Installation